2Wanderer/docker-templates/bitwarden selfhosting/README.md

 template contains:
 - nginx proxymanager with letsencrypt plugin
 - vaultwarden server, a hosted password vault
-- portainer, a web-based docker interface. do not expose the portainer gui, because we're using the CE whitch not supports MFA
+- portainer, a web-based docker interface. do not expose the portainer gui, the CE is not supporting MFA
 - watchtower, automated pull image and recreate container

 The Vaultwarden container can be replace for whatever application you want to run inside this environment.